chris-bailey/spring-microservices-bookstore-demo/README.md

 - **API Gateway**: Acts as the entry point to the microservices architecture, routing requests to the appropriate services.
 - **Book Service**: Manages book data and interacts with a MongoDB database.
+- **Author Service**: Manages author profiles and interactions using a non-blocking, reactive approach with Spring Webflux.
 - **Order Service**: Handles purchase transactions and interacts with a PostgreSQL database.
 - **StockCheck Service**: Manages stock checking and interacts with a PostgreSQL database.
 - **Message Service**: Sends messages through interactions with Kafka.